 Keeping these four tips in mind when searching for your web designer will pay off in the amount of time, money and frustration you save over someone who didn't "do their homework".
 In the end, you'll likely find a quality designer who will work hard to ensure your complete satisfaction and provide the kind of follow up support you expect.
 Good luck!

-Have a question for Sherice?
-Ask or leave a comment below!
+Have a question for Sherice or want to leave a comment?
+Click here.